 How to pay

-For more information about the ways to pay, take a look at HMRC’s website or see the reverse of your Corporation Tax statement / payment letter.
+For more information about the ways to pay, take a look at HMRC’s website or see your notice to deliver from HMRC.